Fair Decentralized Learning: Related Work

-In \DL, early work on personalized learning incorporates a notion of similarity between nodes when constructing the communication topology~\cite{vanhaesebrouck2017decentralized, bellet2018personalized}.
-These approaches assume the availability of a similarity matrix, which is often unavailable.
-In \DL, where privacy is a major concern, the data needed to determine the similarity between nodes typically cannot be shared.
-Other methods leverage a dynamic network to enhance personalization, where neighbors are dynamically selected, based on some performance metric, throughout the training process~\cite{li2022learning,zec2022dac}. \textsc{L2C}, for example, uses an attention mechanism to automatically assign mixing weights by comparing two nodes’ model updates~\cite{li2022learning}. \sys, however, relies on unbiased, randomized communication and refreshes the topology each training round.
+In \DL, early work on personalization incorporates a notion of similarity between nodes when constructing the communication topology~\cite{vanhaesebrouck2017decentralized, bellet2018personalized}.
+These approaches assume the availability of a similarity matrix, which is often not the case in real-world scenarios.
+As privacy is a major concern in \DL, the data needed to determine the similarity between nodes typically cannot be shared.
+Other methods leverage a dynamic network to enhance personalization where neighbors are dynamically selected based on some performance metric throughout the training process~\cite{li2022learning,zec2022dac}. \textsc{L2C}, for example, uses an attention mechanism to automatically assign mixing weights by comparing two nodes’ model updates~\cite{li2022learning}. \sys, however, relies on unbiased, randomized communication, refreshing the topology each round.
 Personalization has also been used to reduce the communication cost of \DL, \eg, \textsc{DisPFL} employs personalized sparse masks to customize sparse local models on the edge~\cite{dai2022dispfl}. \deprl is a state-of-the-art personalized \ac{DL} algorithm that allows each node to optimize its model head locally while sharing the core model through periodic communication and aggregation steps~\cite{xiong2024deprl}.

-Compared to \sys, most existing personalization methods focus on personalization at the node level and do not leverage similarities when dealing with clustered data.
+Unlike \sys, most existing personalization methods focus on personalization at the node level and do not leverage similarities when dealing with clustered data.
 Additionally, these algorithms often focus on achieving high model utility and do not focus on fairness.